rei/rei-cedar-docs/docs/foundation/accessibility/README.md

 Cedar is working in tandem with the Accessibility team to provide standard testing processes for components and applications.

-## Information about specific disabilities
+## Information About Specific Disabilities

 ### Auditory
 - Users with hearing disabilities will have difficulty with audio or video content